nroduit/weasis-pacs-connector/README.md

 ## Build weasis-pacs-connector ##

-Prerequisites: JDK 7 and Maven
+Prerequisites: JDK 8 and Maven 3

 * Execute the maven command `mvn clean package` in the root directory of the project and get the package from /target/weasis-pacs-connector.war.
-Official releases can be downloaded [here](http://sourceforge.net/projects/dcm4che/files/Weasis/weasis-pacs-connector/).
+Official releases are available at [here](http://sourceforge.net/projects/dcm4che/files/Weasis/weasis-pacs-connector/).

 * Use the loggerless profile for web application container which already embeds slf4j and log4j (like JBoss): `mvn clean package -Ploggerless`

-Note: with a snapshot version, it can be necessary to build first the library [weasis-dicom-tools](https://github.com/nroduit/weasis-dicom-tools)

 ## Launching Weasis with [IHE IID profile](http://www.ihe.net/Technical_Framework/upload/IHE_RAD_Suppl_IID.pdf) ##